Myers227/android-gps/README.md

 - Places API (Provides information about specific places)
 - Directions API (Gives directions between two places)

 All these APIs come from Google.
 If you want to use my code you will need to get an API key from [google](https://developers.google.com/maps/documentation/javascript/get-api-key).
-YOu will then need to take this key and put it in the code.
+You will then need to take this key and put it in the code.

 ## Pictures
 ![](pic5.png)